Cadillac Eldorado: Ninth generation (1971–1978)

-The 1971 Eldorado was substantially redesigned, growing two inches in length, six in wheelbase and featuring standard fender skirts, all of which gave the car a much heavier appearance than the previous generation.
+The ninth generation Eldorado, introduced for 1971, was substantially redesigned, growing two inches in length, six in wheelbase and featuring standard fender skirts, all of which gave the car a much heavier appearance than the previous generation.
 The 500 cu in (8.2 L) V8 engine remained an Eldorado exclusive.
+This 126.3 in wheelbase Eldorado would run through 1978, with major facelifts for 1973, 1974 and 1975.
+A record 27,368 Eldorados were sold during the 1971 model year.

-A convertible Eldorado was also offered for 1971, the first in the line since 1966.
+An Eldorado convertible was also offered for 1971, the first in the line since 1966.
 Door glass remained frameless, and the hardtop rear quarter windows were deleted, replaced by a fixed "opera window" in the widened "C" pillar.
 A stand-up wreath and crest hood ornament was new this year.